 3.Sebaceous naevus is a type of epidermal mole.
 They are benign moles that often occur in the scalp, again it is an overgrowth of the upper epidermis.
 They can be removed by surgery, radiosurgery or laser.
 A pathologist should check all specimens to make sure that no new growths have arisen inside the mole.

 5.Becker naevus This is a late onset naevus that occurs mostly in males.
 Due to an overgrowth of pigment and hair follicles.
 It is a single large pigmented patch that can become quite hairy after puberty.
-The cause is not well understood but may have a link to testosterone as it appears just after puberty.
+The cause is not well understood but may have a link to hormonal changes around puberty as it appears just after puberty.

 - Junctional naevus: